 My number one travel tip – Always pack light.
 Whatever you think you need, cut it in half, or even quarters.

-Remember, “There are two kinds of travelers in the world: those who packed light and those who wish they had.”
+Remember, “There are two kinds of travellers in the world: those who packed light and those who wish they had.”

 Top 10 Essential Things To Bring